PROJECT: Technical Assistance for a Supported NAMA in Indonesia

 The support provided by CDKN expanded the scope from North Sumatra (funded by German government-BMU) to include West Nusa Tenggara (NTB) – a province with less developed power sector infrastructure and less experience with IPPs.
 This provided a contrast to the more developed North Sumatra and allowed the impact of provincial context on NAMA design to be explored.
 At the provincial level this included data gathering on potentials and plans; stakeholder meeting to discuss local barriers and work to scope the possible benefits for off-grid systems that the NAMA could provide – as off-grid generation is a pressing issue in NTB.

-The proposed renewable energy (RE) NAMA describes three government actions to support independent power producers (IPPs) to invest in Indonesia’s rapidly growing electricity sector.
-First, a Clearing House for IPPs, which can be of assistance to the sector through coordination of knowledge and information, technical expertise, and lending for improved feasibility studies.
+The renewable energy (RE) NAMA describes three government actions to support independent power producers (IPPs) to invest in Indonesia’s rapidly growing electricity sector.
+First, a Clearing House for IPPs, which is of assistance to the sector through coordination of knowledge and information, technical expertise, and lending for improved feasibility studies.
 The second component is a grid compensation mechanism that assures producers income stability even when the grid cannot ‘off-take’ their production due to stability issues.
-The third component will be a choice of financial instruments that aim to improve access to appropriate finance, including direct public loans; credit lines and partial risk guarantees for banks; and equity and mezzanine debt for developers.
+The third component consists of a choice of financial instruments that aim to improve access to appropriate finance, including direct public loans; credit lines and partial risk guarantees for banks; and equity and mezzanine debt for developers.

 The eventual design of the RE NAMA had a national focus, with the two provinces proposed as pilot locations.